VikLiegostaiev/react-page-scroller/CONTRIBUTING.md

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.

 - `npm run clean` will delete built resources.

+## Publishing

+Publishing will be done automatically after release will be published in GitHub.
+It calls GitHub action.

+## Deploy GitHub pages

+Deploy to GitHub pages will be done automatically after push into master.